2006 Australian GT Championship

 The 2006 Australian GT Championship was a CAMS sanctioned national motor racing title for drivers of closed, production based sports cars.
 It was open to vehicles approved by the FIA for International GT3 competition and to similar models as approved by CAMS.

+The Australian GT Sportscar Group Pty Ltd was recognised by CAMS as the Category Manager and Administrator for championship.

 The title, which was the tenth Australian GT Championship, was won by Greg Crick driving a Dodge Viper GTS ACR.